ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 ```

-After the tests run successfule with a valid connection to IBM cloud, launching the spring boot app location and going to http://localhost:8080/containers/c1 will give you the data for the Container "c1".
+After the tests run successfully with a valid connection to IBM cloud, launching the spring boot app location and going to http://localhost:8080/containers/c1 will give you the data for the Container "c1".

 ## Listening to container events